Michaelsalaja/Michaelsalaja/README.md

 ## Objective

 My journey in Foreign policy security & nuclear Weapons and working as IT-Support has led me to develop a passion for Cybersecurity.
-Currently, I am eager to transition into joining a Security Operations Center (SOC) as a Tier 1 & 2 Analyst, Cybersecurity Analyst, Network Security Engineer as well as a Information Security Risk Specialist.
+Currently, I am eager to transition into joining a Security Operations Center (SOC) as a Tier 1 & 2 Analyst, Cybersecurity Analyst, Network Security Engineer as well as an Information Security Risk Specialist.
 Cybersecurity is not a DESTINATION, it's a JOURNEY that you have to continuously embark on.

 ## Skills